mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

-Modify team's privacy setting to public or private.
+Modify a team's privacy setting to public or private.

 **Format**